 More radically, in each “Stage” the student is invited to find a piece of music that they are currently learning or can already play, and which matches relevant music theory criteria.
 Having identified a suitable piece, they then copy out a short section before answering questions testing their understanding of the theory concepts.

-I initially wondered whether this approach might simply be an elegant conceit, but having picked examples from each book I have found it to be a great way of making music theory relevant to practical music making, thanks to the careful thought that was obviously given to each question.
+I initially wondered whether this approach might simply be an elegant conceit, but having picked examples from each book I have found it to be a useful way of making music theory more relevant to practical music making, and careful thought has obviously been given to each question.

 However, I note that as the series progresses there are increasingly times where Paul adds the rather telling disclaimer: “Ask your teacher or a friend for a suitable piece or song if you can’t find one…”

 Aural / Listening

 Each Stage also includes a section for aural/listening, and while this only takes up a small amount of space on the page it should not be overlooked (although I rather suspect it might be).

 Short questions here relate to audio clips that can be freely downloaded from the Faber Music website, and generally involve matching what is heard in those clips with theory concepts and with printed notation.

 This seems to me highly beneficial and a two way street.
 Answering the questions correctly proves that theory knowledge has made proper musical sense, but will also help the student develop and prepare for aural tests in other contexts.

-This is another creative and novel way of ensuring that music theory teaching is properly connected to overall learning.
+This is another creative and novel way of ensuring that music theory teaching is properly connected to a student’s overall musical development.